 Size

-If portability is an important factor for you, for example if you’re looking for a unit to use during labor, you’ll want to look closely at the size of the device.
+If portability is an important factor for you, you’ll want to look closely at the size of the device.

 Devices vary widely in size, so it’s worth thinking about: